natasha-dudek/sea_otter_microbiota/README.md

 Sequencing data for this project is available through NCBI BioProject [PRJNA726636](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA726636/).
 Raw reads for the amplicon survey and the shotgun sequencing analysis were deposited to SRA and are associated with BioSamples SAMN19311023 - SAMN19311742.

 For maximum reproducibility, the following phyloseq objects have been upload to the repo:
 - physeq_lane1.rds represents all samples sequenced on lane 1.
-All analyses focused on the microbiota of wild sea otters use this phyloseq object.
+All analyses focused on the microbiota of wild sea otters use this phyloseq object
 - physeq_spp_compare.rds consists of samples sequenced on lane2.
-It is used for analyses focused on comparing the distal gut microbiota of different otter species.
+It is used for analyses focused on comparing the distal gut microbiota of different otter species
 - physeq_mba_diet.rds consists of samples sequenced on lane2.
-It is used for analysis of the MBA diet shift experiment.
+It is used for analysis of the MBA diet shift experiment

 ### Installation